AuYahyire/AutomaticTitleTagger/README.md

 # Titulador: Image Processing and Metadata Management Application

-Titulador is a PyQt5-based desktop application for processing images, analyzing their content, and managing metadata.
+AITAG AutomaticTitleTagger is a PyQt5-based desktop application for processing images, analyzing their content, and managing metadata.
 It provides a user-friendly interface for configuring settings, selecting directories, and executing image processing tasks.

 The application integrates with OpenAI's GPT-4 model to analyze images and generate titles, keywords, and categories.
 It offers features such as recursive directory processing, file renaming, and metadata updating for JPEG images.